Frequently Asked Questions

 Answer: Square and rectangular HSS are made in North America by three different manufacturing processes: continuous forming with electric resistance welding (ERW) of the longitudinal seam and converting from round to square/rectangular shapes, the most common method, direct forming (or form-square) with ERW of the longitudinal seam, and by submerged arc welding (SAW) of two longitudinal seams joining two C-shaped plates together.

 The HSS sizes produced by SAW using two C-shaped plates in the manner that you have described are made to a standard ASTM A1065 (which is similar to ASTM A500), with welding performed to AWS D1.1.
 These are regularly-accepted HSS and are commonly specified for very big sizes.
-They are mainly produced by HW Metals (a member company of STI), and their website also describes all their available sizes and product grades: https://www.hwmetals.com.
+They are mainly produced by HW Metals and Valmont Industries (member companies of STI), and their website also describes all their available sizes and product grades: https://www.hwmetals.com and https://www.valmonttubing.com/

 Question: I need to weld an HSS branch member to a thick HSS chord member, but the Specification limits the workable flat width that is available, so how can I make it work?
 Can I get HSS with a bigger “workable flat” dimension?